“Know what you want – and get it”

 Was it a cake-walk?
 Did things magically go right all the time?
 Was it always smooth sailing?

 All along the path, there were obstacles to overcome.
 Some of them were major, many were minor.
-And for me, a few were nearly deal-breakers – like the recent series of incidents that almost brought it all crashing down (I blogged about it here, in ““).
+And for me, a few were nearly deal-breakers – like the recent series of incidents that almost brought it all crashing down (I blogged about it in “Scary, Intense, Yet Fun”).

 “Mountains Beyond Mountains” is a book I recommend that every entrepreneur read – and keep for reference, from time to time.
 It teaches a timeless principle that every worthy goal or mission will be beset by a series of challenges to face and overcome.
 You scale a mountain, reach its peak, think you’ve arrived at the destination, only to look out and see more (and higher) peaks beyond.

 You cannot see those from the bottom of the mountain.
 You can only see them once you’ve scaled the first peak.
 And when you do, you already have what it takes to try and climb the next one too.

 The only thing that keeps you going is how badly you want to.

 It’s what will carry you through – to sweet success!